 As well as writing and lecturing widely on photography, Nyerges curated such exhibitions as Edward Weston: A Photographer’s Love of Life (2004), a major retrospective that traveled nationally, and In Praise of Nature: Ansel Adams and Photographers of the American West (1999), which also traveled nationwide.
 Among the many other exhibitions he has organized are Glory of the Silk Road: Art from Ancient China and Eternal China: Treasures from Ancient Xi’an, two major traveling exhibitions of art and artifacts from regional museums throughout China.
-In 2015 and 2017 Nyerges’ own photography was the subject of two solo exhibitions, Chasing the Light” and Chasing the Light II at Glavé Kocen Gallery in Richmond.
-His work will be featured in a solo exhibition at the Cosmos Club in Washington, DC.
+In 2015 and 2017 Nyerges’s own photography was the subject of two solo exhibitions, Chasing the Light and Chasing the Light II at Glavé Kocen Gallery in Richmond.
+In 2018, his work was featured in a solo exhibition at the Cosmos Club in Washington, DC.
 In 2021, the Reynolds Gallery in Richmond exhibited Fleeting Light, an inaugural solo exhibition.

 Nyerges has been a member of the Association of Art Museum Directors since 1989 and serves on the Mentoring Task Force Committee.
 He is a former member of the Board of Trustees and past Program Chair for the organization.
 As a member of the American Alliance of Museums, he serves as an Accreditation Field Reviewer.
 At the Virginia Center for Creative Arts in Amherst, Va., Nyerges served on the Board of Trustees, and former chair of the Strategic Planning Committee from 2009 to 2019; currently Nyerges is chair of the Audit Committee at VCCA.
 He is an Executive Committee member of the French American Museum Exchange (FRAME), a formal collaboration of museums comprising 16 cities in France and 16 museums in North America.
 In Washington, DC, Nyerges serves on the Art Committee of the Board of Management at the Cosmos Club as well as a board member at the George Washington University Museum and The Textile Museum.

-In May 2011, Nyerges was presented the Chairman’s Award by the Richmond Metropolitan Convention and Visitor’s Bureau for his role as the driving force behind a major expansion, a grand re-opening, and for bringing the exhibition Picasso: Masterpieces from the Musée National Picasso Paris to VMFA.
-In September 2012, he was awarded “The Randolph-Macon College Award for Achievement in the Arts” established by the College’s Arts Council to recognize individuals who have made significant contributions to Virginia’s cultural landscape.
+In May 2011, Nyerges was presented the Chairman’s Award by the Richmond Metropolitan Convention and Visitors Bureau for his role as the driving force behind VMFA’s major expansion and grand re-opening and for bringing the exhibition Picasso: Masterpieces from the Musée National Picasso Paris to VMFA.
+In September 2012, he was awarded “The Randolph-Macon College Award for Achievement in the Arts,” established by the College’s Arts Council to recognize individuals who have made significant contributions to Virginia’s cultural landscape.
 At the 2014 FRAME Annual Conference in Dijon, France, Nyerges was presented the rank of Knight in the Order of Arts and Letters (Chevalier de l’Ordre des Arts et des Lettres) for his role in furthering the arts in France and throughout the world.

 Photo: VMFA Director Alex Nyerges welcomes visitors to the museum’s new James W. and Frances G. McGlothlin Wing.
 (Photo by Katherine Wetzel, © Virginia Museum of Fine Arts)